 5.20 The table below shows the overall calculation of affordable housing need.
 This excludes supply arising from sites with planning consent (the 'development pipeline').
-The analysis shows that there is a need for 590 dwellings per annum to be provided in the HMA with all areas seeing a similar level
+The analysis shows that there is a need for 590 dwellings per annum to be provided in the HMA with all areas seeing a similar level of need, ranging from 132 in Chorley to 250 in Preston.
+Gross need is estimated to be highest in Preston, however this area also has the highest projected supply from the existing stock of housing.

-&lt;sup>8 The continuous recording of lettings and sales in social housing in England (referred to as CoRe) is a national information source that records information on the characteristics of both private registered providers and local authority new social housing tenants and the homes they rent
+17 The continuous recording of lettings and sales in social housing in England (referred to as CoRe) is a national information source that records information on the characteristics of both private registered providers and local authority new social housing tenants and the homes they rent